 An Unexpected Light is a gem of a writing course.
 Not only has it exposed me to new ways of thinking about the world and science fiction – a genre that I love – but it’s unique intersectionality and focus on important marginalized queer and racialized voices is a beacon through political times that threaten to overwhelm us.
 I highly recommend the course to anyone looking for ways to find and build hope and the futures we wish to see into their lives or artistic practice.
 To top it all off, Tiffany is a fabulous instructor with a teaching style which encourages, nourishes and opens dialogues for building deeper understanding into these areas, all the while building community for the course’s participants.
 I unequivocally recommend the course for anyone interested in writing and narrative practices.

 How much time do I need to dedicate to this course?

 You should be able to complete this course in 2-3 hours per module if you do everything.
 But I know that many of us are operating under scarcity and are time-crunched, so the course has been designed to allow you to do what you have time for, and still be able to come back whenever you want.

 Do I need to be a writer to take this course?

 Definitely not!
 New writers, hesitant writers, reluctant writers, aspiring writers, and discouraged writers are all welcome and encouraged!
 Almost all of the contributors to Octavia’s Brood, the primary text for this course, had never written fiction, let alone speculative fiction, before that project.

 Will this course interfere with NaNoWriMo or my other big commitments?

 An Unexpected Light has been designed to be modular, meaning that you can do the parts that appeal to you and skip the rest.
-This means that you can take the course primarily for the narrative therapy practices (released on the first week of each month), or for the curated reading (released on the second week), or for the writing prompts (released on the third week).
+This means that you can take the course primarily for the narrative therapy practices, or for the curated reading, or for the writing prompts.

 How is narrative therapy relevant to this course?